prkrsx/langgraph_module1_assignment/README.md

 1. It's an IDE designed to trace and experiment with the graph, it's nodes and links.
 2. You can see the flow of an event by the Agent as a graph, modify prompts and run tests on datasets.
 <img width="2938" height="1662" alt="image" src="https://github.com/user-attachments/assets/e5ac5efd-fc71-405d-92a7-54ef7afcee38" />

+# Module 1: Lesson 4 - Chain
+1. Learnt tool calling and to use tools with graphs using a chain.
+This means that a tool is initialised with a list of messages, each containing a node in the graph.
+2. Made my own tool calling function that returns a specific category of quotes in technology domain and tested it.
+I also changed up the initial messages.